benjycui/bisheng/README.md

 > undefined

 A set of configuration that your theme provides, and then your theme can read it from `props.themeConfig`.

+> Note: `themeConfig` will be `JSON.stringify` before it's passed to props, so you cannot pass function/RegExp through `themeConfig`.

 #### htmlTemplate: String